12 Monkeys Season One

 Cole chases the virus in Chechnya.
-The coolest part of this episode happens when we see Cole’s mission to stop the viral outbreak and at the end Cassie believes that he dies to save everyone.
-After these events have happened for Cassie and the world, a couple weeks later Cole shows up and from his perspective, his personal timeline, he is about to go on the very mission the world just experienced.
+The coolest part of this episode happens when we see Cole’s mission to stop the viral outbreak and in the end, Cassie believes that he dies to save everyone.
+After these events have happened for Cassie and the world, a couple of weeks later, Cole shows up, and from his perspective, his timeline, he is about to go on the very mission the world just experienced.

 Episode 8 – Yesterday

-This episode is appropriately titled Yesterday because in 2043 people from the past are confronted again and Cole, who has been trapped in a hole, has been splintered 2 years into the future.
-Cassie shows up in Chechnya to look for signs of Cole, but she’s literally living in his yesterday.
-Through some nice editing, 12 Monkeys make us believe that she’s about to find Cole coming out of his hole, but then we see the truth, that once again they are separated by time.
+This episode is appropriately titled Yesterday.
+In 2043, people from the past are confronted, and Cole, who has been trapped in a hole, has been splintered 2 years into the future.
+Cassie shows up in Chechnya to look for signs of Cole, but she’s living in his yesterday.
+Through some nice editing, 12 Monkeys make us believe that she’s about to find Cole coming out of his hole, but then we see the truth that once again, they are separated by time.

-With the Core degrading into a worthless pile of junk, Jones, Ramse and Whitley head to Spearhead, a military quarantine and research facility that uses an identical DARPA core to run their server farm.
+With the Core degrading into a worthless pile of junk, Jones, Ramse, and Whitley head to Spearhead, a military quarantine and research facility that uses an identical DARPA core to run their server farm.
 Jones hopes to convince their leader to hand over spare core components.
-This does not go well for Jones, but Ramse makes a happy discovery.
-Living in Spearhead is the love of his life, Elena and the son he never knew, Samuel.
+Jones doesn’t receive the answer she wanted, but Ramse makes a happy discovery.
+Living in Spearhead is the love of his life, Elena, and the son he never knew, Samuel.

 Episode 9 – Tomorrow

-Cole is now trapped in 2017 and in 2043 Jones has run out options and must make a very difficult decision to replace their core.
-Of course to replace the time machine’s core, which is Cole’s only way home, Jones must take Spearhead’s core by force.
+Cole, trapped in 2017, and in 2043, Jones has run out options and must make a tough decision to replace their core.
+Of course, to replace the time machine’s core, which is Cole’s only way home, Jones must take Spearhead’s core by force.
 Col. Foster, the leader of Spearhead, claims to be close to engineering a cure for the virus and must continue using his core to run their server farm of computers.
-The fundamental differences between how Jones and Foster see the world.
-Their diametrically opposed viewpoints, how they each see the world and how these opinions shape their beliefs, raises a question for all of us.
+The fundamental differences between how Jones and Foster see the world raises serious questions for all of us.

-Do you accept the world the way it is, allocating every resource, ounce of energy and the personnel to the pursuit of known science, to pursue a cure to the virus of today, in the hope of ending the current and future loss?
-Do you live and work in the present, working toward a common and easily accepted goal of a better future?
+Do you accept the world the way it is, allocating every resource, ounce of energy, and the personnel to the pursuit of known science, to pursue a cure to the virus of today, in the hope of ending the current and future loss?
+Do you live and work in the present, working toward a common and readily accepted goal of a better future?

-Do you reject the world as it is, reject the death, the chaos, the global loss of life and all of the suffering of the past?
-Instead, would you give every resource, ounce of energy and personnel toward a mission that breaks the laws of physics – to travel through time with the hope of changing the past to ensure a better present and future for all mankind?
+Do you reject the world as it is, reject the death, the chaos, the global loss of life, and all of the suffering of the past?
+Instead, would you give every resource, ounce of energy, and personnel toward a mission that breaks the laws of physics – to travel through time with the hope of changing the past to ensure a better present and future for all humanity?

-Jones wants to reset time completely and stop the virus before it happens, but to do that she must rescue Cole first.
+Jones wants to reset time entirely and stop the virus before it happens, but to do that, she must rescue Cole first.
 Jones also believes that she can do anything, even kill Foster in the process, to obtain Spearhead’s core for her time machine facility.

 The place, Spearhead.

 Cut to Dr. Jones, holding a paper with proof of Foster’s cure, of which she burns just as the core comes online behind her.
 She walks out of the core room toward the camera without regret.
-From this we’re meant to conclude that Foster may have actually cured the virus and she covered it up with lies and a lighter to hide this truth and support her claim of the core for her mission.
-It could be that Foster’s cure was still unobtainable and unrealistic, but still I believe it was the most real possible cure to date and MIGHT have lead to a REAL cure in the future.
-The truth remains, however real or unrealistic Foster’s cure was, Jones mislead everyone as to its validity.
+From this one action by Jones, Foster may have had a cure.
+To conclude that Foster may have cured the virus, and she covered it up with lies and a lighter to hide this truth and support her claim of the core for her mission.
+It could be that Foster’s cure was still unobtainable and unrealistic, but again, I believe it was the most real possible cure to date and MIGHT have lead to a REAL cure in the future.
+The truth remains, however, real or unrealistic Foster’s cure was, Jones, mislead everyone as to its validity.

-Meanwhile Cole makes his way back to the States and finds Cassie in her final hours at the CDC.
+Meanwhile, Cole makes his way back to the States and finds Cassie in her final hours at the CDC.
 He holds her as she passes away, just before he splinters back.
 This is an iconic scene, one that I hope can be reset in season 4 of 12 Monkeys.
-Cassie does mention all the years they fought, how a lot has happened for her since Chechnya, asks if he found the red forest yet and that she can’t change the path he’s on.
-She gives him a note with an address that will save his life later.
-He stays with her until as she dies and tells him that he will find the answers he’s looking for.
-Before she goes she says, “see you soon.”
-This is a very touching moment and is beautifully written and acted by Aaron and Amanda.
-My hope is that another ending could still be shown in season 4.
+Cassie does mention all the years they fought, how a lot has happened for her since Chechnya asks if he found the red forest yet and that she can’t change the path he’s on.